mrcavalcanti/mosaicoo/docs/sources/administration/manage-user-preferences/_index.md

 ## Sign out a user session

-You can sign out other sessions using your account in order to prevent other people from accessing Grafana using your credentials.
+You can sign out other sessions using your account in order to prevent other people from accessing Mosaicoo using your credentials.

-**To sign out one of your Grafana sessions**:
+**To sign out one of your Mosaicoo sessions**:

 1. Sign in to Grafana.
 1. Hover your cursor over the user icon in the lower-left corner of the page, and click **Preferences**.